Aastha0107/IMagic/README.md

 Output of this includes images with better resolution (reduced blur) compared to input low resolution images.
 ### Final Pipeline
 In final pipeline all these three models are deployed and loaded along with their summary.
 However, resolution model is not working efficiently in the pipeline might be due to compatibility issues.
 So, images are enhanced with noise removal and light enhancement models.
+###  Final Testing Dataset
+This includes the images on which final pipeline is tested.
 ### FINAL DELIVERABLE
 Final outcome of this project includes denoised image with better lightning.
 However in the outputs processed images are also shown.
 ### TECH STACK